Pharmacy Technicians are pharmacy professionals who play an integral part in helping patients to make the most of their medicines.

 The knowledge and skills of Pharmacy Technicians are widely recognised and career pathways have developed in areas such as procurement, medicines information, technical services, clinical services, leadership and management, and education.

-Pharmacy Technicians, along with Pharmacy Support Staff, work under the supervision of the Pharmacist, and as registered professionals, are responsible and accountable for their own accurate and safe practice.
+As registered professionals, Pharmacy Technicians are responsible and accountable for their own accurate and safe practice.

 Click here to view NHS Careers in Pharmacy booklet